Q. Who is listed in the RV section of this website?

 Q. Are properties inspected by an independent body?

 A. Destination British Columbia inspects all accommodation properties in British Columbia with respect to standards of maintenance, cleanliness, comfort and professionalism.
 Accommodation establishments who meet the standard may display the "Approved Accommodation" sign.
+This program will be discontinued December 31, 2014 but properties can carry-on using the designation for two more years.

 Q. Where can I make a complaint about a property?